 Step 2: Calculate Fixed Assets

-Step 3: Calculate Value of Financial Instruments
+Step 3: Calculate the Value of Financial Instruments

 If you invested your money in shares, bonds, and other financial instruments.
 Write its purchase price.
 If it has decreased, then you can also show the current market price of financial instruments.